 The HEDGE study would not be possible without the EDS and Related Disorders Global Registry, another ambitious worldwide research effort spearheaded by The Ehlers-Danlos Society.
 Launched in July of 2018, the Global Registry is a collection of standardized health information provided by thousands of patients with all forms of EDS and hypermobility spectrum disorders (HSD), allowing researchers to compare and analyze patient data on a much larger scale than possible in individual research studies alone.
 The Registry has the potential to unlock countless discoveries about all forms of EDS and HSD and lays the groundwork for large-scale research efforts like the HEDGE study.
 All potential study participants must first join the Global Registry.

 The first HEDGE enrollment event took place at The Ehlers-Danlos Society European Learning Conference in Madrid, Spain, in April 2019.
 Twelve in-person screening events have taken place around the world to date [July 2020], and enrolled 413 individuals with hEDS into the study: each participant has given a blood sample towards the 1000-participant goal.

 “Understanding the genetic causes of hypermobile EDS is absolutely crucial to the EDS community,” said Clair Francomano, MD, chair of The Ehlers-Danlos Society’s Medical and Scientific Board, Director of The Ehlers-Danlos Society Center for Clinical Care and Research at the Harvey Institute of Human Genetics in Baltimore, MD, and a member of the Hypermobile Genetic Research Network.
 “It will allow us to make unequivocal diagnoses, for one thing.
 Further, understanding the genetic pathways leading to hypermobile EDS will inform the search for rational therapies for this disorder, and hopefully, eventually, a cure.”

 This study has Institutional Review Board oversight and approval by the Genetic Alliance (IORG0003358) IRB (IRB00003999).
-The Genetic Alliance Federal Wide Assurance number is: FWA00017292.
+The Genetic Alliance Federal Wide Assurance number is FWA00017292.
 Protocol EDS002 has been approved by the Genetic Alliance IRB (Federal registration number IORG0003358).
 Information can be found on this IRB by putting Genetic Alliance in the NAME search field on the Office of Human Research Protections website.